Henry Francis Lyte: Decline and death

 In poor health throughout his life, Lyte suffered various respiratory illnesses and often visited continental Europe in attempts to check their progress.
 In 1835 Lyte sought appointment as the vicar of Crediton but was rejected because of his increasingly debilitating asthma and bronchitis.
 In 1839, when only 46, Lyte wrote a poem entitled "Declining Days."
 Lyte also grew discouraged when numbers of his congregation (including in 1846, nearly his entire choir) left him for Dissenter congregations, especially the Plymouth Brethren, after Lyte expressed High Church sympathies and leaned towards the Oxford Movement.

 By the 1840s, Lyte was spending much of his time in the warmer climates of France and Italy, making written suggestions about the conduct of his family's financial affairs after his death.
 When his daughter was married to his senior curate, Lyte did not perform the ceremony.
 Lyte complained of weakness and incessant coughing spasms, and he mentions medical treatments of blistering, bleeding, calomel, tartar emetic, and "large doses" of Prussic acid.
 Yet his friends found him buoyant, cheerful, and keenly interested in affairs of the Europe around him.
+One of his last publications was the first full volume of Welsh poet Henry Vaughan’s works since his death in 1695, with a thirty-eight-page biographical sketch trying to reverse the poet’s lack of recognition.
 Lyte spent the summer of 1847 at Berry Head then, after one final sermon to his congregation on the subject of the Holy Communion, he left again for Italy.
 He died on 20 November 1847 at the age of 54, in the city of Nice, at that time in the Kingdom of Sardinia, where he was buried.
 His last words were "Peace!
 Joy!"